paudley/py_qa/SELECTION.md

 1. Build the registry – external tools from the catalog plus internal tool adapters.
 All the tools should be present in the registry.
+   * Catalog-backed definitions now carry an `automatically_fix` flag.
+The current orchestrator still runs fix-capable actions for all catalog tools, but the flag records the intended behaviour so future updates can disable automatic fixes for tools that should remain diagnostics-only (e.g. the upcoming license and copyright split).
 2. Determine modifiers from the CLI:
    * Exclusive options (these tell pyqa exactly what to do and only what to do):